-How to Make a Class Instance Behave Like a Callable Decorator
+Python Class Decorator: How to Make a Class Instance Behave Like a Callable

 Why __call__ Makes a Class Instance Callable

-In Python, any object with a __call__ method is callable.
+In Python, any object whose class defines a __call__ method is callable.
+The distinction matters: adding __call__ directly to an instance does not make it callable, because Python looks up special methods on the type, not the instance.
 You can verify this with the built-in callable() function:

 class Greeter: